codewithmuh/django-starter-kit/README.md

 ## Contribution Guidelines

 Contributions to the Django Starter Kit are highly encouraged!
 Follow these guidelines to contribute:
+### Not: Make sure the Docker desktop is installed and running on your system.
+You can download it from the official website of dockerhub.

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`.